Bangladesh Celebrates 52nd victory Day

 The day began with President Hamid and Prime Minister Hasina paying rich tributes to the martyrs of the liberation war at the National Memorial in Savar and to Bangabandhu Sheikh Mujibur Rahman at his memorial in Dhanmondi.

-President Abdul Hamid and Prime Minister Sheikh Hasina witnessed the colourful parade by the Bangladesh armed forces at the National Parade Square in Dhaka while schools, colleges, residential areas celebrated the Bijoy Dibos with flag hoisting, singing of the national anthem and organising cultural programmes.
+President Abdul Hamid and Prime Minister Sheikh Hasina witnessed the colourful parade by the Bangladesh armed forces at the National Parade Square in Dhaka while schools, colleges and residential areas celebrated the Bijoy Dibos with flag hoisting, singing of the national anthem and organising cultural programmes.

 Greeting the people of Bangladesh on the occasion of Victory Day, External Affairs Minister Dr. S. Jaishankar in his message to Bangladesh Foreign Minister Dr A K Abdul Momen said that the shared sacrifices of both the countries and outlook for the future continue to inspire the vibrant India-Bangladesh relationship.